The student-to-faculty ratio is 7:1.

 Over 40% of Williams students conduct research with their professors and the college provides substantial research funding for students historically underrepresented in higher education.

-Students interested in engineering are eligible to participate in a 3-2 program with Columbia University, which results in a bachelor's of arts (BA) from Williams and a bachelor of science (BS) in engineering from Columbia University after five years of study.
+Students interested in engineering are eligible to participate in a 3-2 program with Columbia University or Dartmouth College, which results in a bachelor's of arts (BA) from Williams and a bachelor of science (BS) in engineering from Columbia University or Dartmouth College after five years of study.

-The Williams Office of Fellowships advises and prepares students to compete for national fellowships and awards like Rhodes, Watson, and Fulbright fellowships.
+The Williams Office of Fellowships advises and prepares students to compete for national fellowships and awards like Fulbright, Rhodes, and Watson fellowships.

-Employers in finance, consulting and industry value the critical thinking and problem solving abilities cultivated in the Williams academic environment.
+Employers in finance, consulting, the arts, technology, and others value the critical thinking and problem solving abilities cultivated in the Williams academic environment.
 The '68 Center for Career Exploration regularly places students in internships and full-time jobs via on-campus recruiting, Williams-specific job listings and networking events.